CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Notification for Warnings on a Given EVPN VNI

 This example creates a notification integration with a PagerDuty channel called *pd-netq-events*.
 It then creates a rule *evpnVni* and a filter called *3vni42* for any warnings messages from VNI 42 on the EVPN overlay network.
-The result is that any warning severity event messages from VNI 42 are filtered to the *pd-netq-events* channel.
+The result is that any warning severity event messages from VNI 42 get filtered to the *pd-netq-events* channel.

     cumulus@switch:~$ netq add notification channel pagerduty pd-netq-events integration-key 1234567890 Successfully added/updated channel pd-netq-events